FuelLabs/sway/forc/README.md

 $ tree
 .
 ├── Forc.toml
+├── Cargo.toml
 ├── src
 │   └── main.sw
 └── tests
-    ├── Cargo.toml
     └── harness.rs
 ```

-`Forc.toml` is the Forc manifest file, containing information about the project and dependencies.
+`Forc.toml` is the Forc manifest file, containing information about the project and dependencies. `Cargo.toml` is the Rust project manifest file, used by the Rust-based tests package.

 A `src/` directory is created, with a single `main.sw` Sway file in it.

-A `tests/` directory is also created, however, this is a Rust package, that's why under it you can see a `Cargo.toml`, which is a Rust project manifest file.
-This manifest contains necessary Rust dependencies to enable you to write Rust-based tests using our Rust SDK (`fuels-rs`).
+A `tests/` directory is also created.
+The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our Rust SDK (`fuels-rs`).
 More on this in the `Test` section down below.

 ## Build (`forc build`)